-One of the things to do in Lisbon to save even more money is buying the Lisbon Card online.
+One of the tips to save even more money is buying the Lisbon Card online.
 This can be valid for a period of 24, 48 or 72 hours (perfect for flash-packers); it allows free access to 23 museums in Lisbon and even work as a public transportation ticket.

 Travelers coming from outside the Euro-zone may find that exchanging currency is what to do in Lisbon.
 In my case, as I come from the Euro-zone, I won’t need to exchange any currency.
 For those who do, I suggest using WeSwap, known as the people’s currency exchange.
 WeSwap allows travelers to swap currency among themselves so that they can avoid paying transaction or exchange fees and save money that they can better spend on their holidays.

 Enjoy the colors and the sunsets

 A bit like it’s more lauded Spanish cousin, Barcelona, Lisbon is a place synonymous with color.
 Taking in all the colors is one of the nicest things to do.